rutherford-nj/www.rutherfordboronj.com/public-safety/index.md

 If you have any questions or are interested in joining the Rutherford Volunteer Fire Dept., applications can be obtained at the Rutherford Borough Clerks Office.

-Chief - Kelcey Keeler
+Chief - Christopher Seidler

-Deputy Chief - Christopher Seidler
+Deputy Chief – Jason Frahm

-1st Assistant Chief - Jason Frahm
+1st Assistant Chief - Scott Koen

-2nd Assistant Chief - Scott Koen
+2nd Assistant Chief - Robert Van Winkle

-3rd Assistant Chief - Robert Van Winkle
+3rd Assistant Chief – Dennis Gentile